-Asbestos was widely used in many industries by both the private and public sectors throughout much of the 20th Century for its resistance to heat and its ability to provide fireproofing.
-Until the mid-1970s, the U.S. armed forces were among the largest users of asbestos and asbestos-containing materials because of these particular properties.
-As a result, large numbers of the more than 20 million veterans were exposed to asbestos during their time in the military.
-Many of these veterans, including personnel who served recently in the Middle East, have either developed mesothelioma or are at risk of developing this rare and deadly form of cancer.
+Asbestos was widely used in many industries throughout much of the 20th Century.
+Until the mid-1970s, the U.S. armed forces were among the largest users of the toxic asbestos and asbestos-containing materials.
+Subsequently, over 20 million veterans were exposed to asbestos during their time in the military.

 Major Military Occupations Associated with Asbestos

-Because mesothelioma is caused almost exclusively by exposure to asbestos, the U.S. military and the Department of Veterans Affairs (VA) recognize this disease as a service-related disability.
-Per the VA, personnel who worked in any of the following occupations may have been exposed to asbestos when they were on active duty:
+Since mesothelioma is caused almost exclusively by exposure to asbestos, the U.S. military and the Department of Veterans Affairs (VA) recognize this disease as a service-related disability.
+According to the VA, personnel who worked in any of the following occupations may have been exposed to asbestos when they were on active duty:

 - Carpentry and construction